The best online art classes

 16. Computer Graphics Master Academy

-Another tried and true brand in this list of the best online art classes, Computer Graphics Master Academy is focused on getting its students work in the animation, games and VFX industries, and to this end offers over 100 courses, from drawing basics to environment design.
-There are oodles of new courses for this year including Animation Foundation 101, Intro to Blender for Concept Art and many more.
+Another tried and true brand in this list of the best online art classes, Computer Graphics Master Academy (CGMA) is focused on getting its students work in the animation, games and VFX industries, and to this end offers over 100 courses, from drawing basics to environment design, animation and Concept Art.

-These are taught by over 90 pros, including Mélanie Delon, Patrick J Jones, Armand Serrano and Aaron Limonick, who provide live feedback and one-to-one mentoring in a virtual classroom.
+These are taught by over 90 pros, including Mélanie Delon, Patrick J Jones, Armand Serrano and Aaron Limonick, who provide live feedback and one-to-one mentoring in a virtual classroom, more akin to a traditional school setting, with an emphasis on structured learning.

 17. Visual Arts Passage